kohuala/ml-project-group35/README.md

 ## Project Aim and Problem Fumulation

+For our project, we will focus on implementing a sign-in system in a parking lot.
 We would like to make the parking easier by automatically detecting the license plates instead of distributing physical tickets when cars enter or exit the parking lot.
+Other features such as number of passengers, colour of the vehicle, etc. can be derived from an image sequence or a video sequence of the vehicles at the checkin gate set at license plate level and pointing perpendicular to the plate to minimize skew.
+To implement this design, we first must build a dataset with the appropriate characters.
+For the English letters, we can use the Char74k dataset.
+This famous dataset contains an assortment of images of 0-9 and A-Z and can be conveniently found at the following link http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/.

 ## Technology Overview